ApocalyVec/Poli3D/README.md

 * scales the normalized surface normal point by the inverse of the model scale vector, then scales by the pre-defined length of the normal line (=0.1).
 In doing so, we ensure that the surface normal for different mesh will all have a consistent length.
+It is worth noting that the drawn normals does not interact with the pulsing. [this is a feature!]
+####Shearing